 While solar costs vary greatly, the average cost of installing a 5-kW solar system is approximately $18,000, including installing the panels.
 However, once the Federal Tax Credit is applied, most solar owners pay less than this amount.

 Many different factors affect the cost of installing solar panels.
 These include the size of your home, the amount of electricity you consume, and the size of your roof.
 Most experts recommend installing a minimum of five kW of solar panels.
 Most average-sized homes use around six to eight kW.
 The cost of installing solar panels varies by region, and some factors can even be out of your control, such as the amount of sunlight and heat your home receives.
 Labor costs are another factor that determines the cost of installing solar panels.
 Labor costs vary considerably by region and can account for 10 to 25% of the system’s total cost.
 These include both electrician and non-electrician labor.
 On average, it takes 75 man-hours to install a three-kW system, with two or three workers working over three days.
 The cost depends on the system design’s complexity and the modules’ location.

 Cost of maintaining solar panels

 If you have purchased solar panels, the cost of maintaining them may be quite low.
 However, there are some things you should keep in mind.
 One of these is that solar panels need to be cleaned regularly.
 It is important to use lukewarm water when washing your panels.
 Avoid using hot water to clean them, as this can cause them to crack.
 In addition to cleaning, you should have your solar panels inspected at least once a year to ensure they’re performing at their highest level.
 If there are any damages, you may need to repair or replace them.
-The cost of routine maintenance on solar panels can be as little as $150 per year, but you may need to hire a professional to do the job for you.
+The cost of routine maintenance on solar panels can be as little as $150 per year, but you may need to hire a professional trademark registration to do the job for you.
 Many of these services are covered under warranties.
 However, if your panels become damaged or accumulate dirt and debris too quickly, the cost will be higher.